Consumer Group: Buying secondhand tech can save you cash and help the environment

-The holiday shopping season is here and that means many people are eyeing those Black Friday and Cyber Monday deals especially for electronics.
+The holiday shopping season is here and that means many of people are eyeing are those Black Friday and Cyber Monday deals especially for electronics.

 There’s a way to avoid the crowds and still get big discounts by considering secondhand technology.